Resource complexity of Symmetry Protected Topological phases

 Before concluding, we emphasize that all evaluations of quantum magic in this Letter were carried out in the computational basis.
 Since magic is inherently basis-dependent, one may wonder whether our results are tied to this choice or hold more generally.
-A possible answer to this question is that attempted for instance in~\cite{Haug2023b,Ellison2021,korbany2025,wei2025}: minimizing magic through local unitaries in a circuit-based approach.
-Indeed in this way one aims at extracting the ``most interesting'' part of non-stabilizerness.
-As we are instead looking at the whole complexity of a state, we just tested local unitaries composed of independent single-spin rotations.
-For small systems ($L \leq 10$), we found that our framework remains robust: with PBCs, the magic of dual points is identical in any basis, while opening the chain, breaking the duality and inducing the formation of edge states breaks this symmetry.
+Given the difficulty of evaluating magic, a comprehensive analysis over all possible bases in all possible systems is not feasible.
+Nevertheless, by restricting our study to small systems ($L \leq 10$) and to cases where the change of basis is implemented through unitaries composed of independent single-spin rotations, such an analysis becomes tractable.
+Our framework demonstrates notable robustness: under periodic boundary conditions (PBCs), the magic at the dual points remains identical across all bases, whereas opening the chain—thus breaking duality and inducing the emergence of edge states—breaks this symmetry.
 Hence, the physical conclusions presented here are not restricted to a specific basis but acquire a general validity.
-Finally, from our results we recover that, the computational basis minimizes the magic for all models and parameter choices, and thus coincides with the non-local $L$-partite magic~\cite{Cao2023,Cao2025,Qian2025}.
+Finally, from our results, we recover that the computational basis minimizes the magic for all models and parameter choices, and thus coincides with the non-local $L$-partite magic~\cite{Cao2023, Cao2025, Qian2025}.